claireannphillips/proj10-meetme/README.md

 # proj7-Gcal and proj8-freetimes
 Snarf appointment data from a selection of a user's Google calendars
-# Author:
-Claire Phillips with help from Miguel

 ## What it does